Skip to content

 Is the CX AI Toolkit available now?

 Yes.
-The CX AI Toolkit reached general availability in 2024.
-It’s available to Commerce Cloud customers as part of the platform.
-Specific features and capabilities depend on your Commerce Cloud edition.
+It reached general availability in 2024.
+Available to Commerce Cloud customers as part of the platform.
+Specific features depend on your Commerce Cloud edition.

 Does using ISS require additional licensing?

 ISS is included with SAP Commerce Cloud.
-Specific ISS features are available depending on your edition and contract.
-Check with SAP or your implementation partner for exact feature availability in your licence.
+Features vary depending on your edition and contract.
+Check with SAP or your implementation partner for exact availability.

 Can I use the CX AI Toolkit with my existing product catalogue?

 Yes.
-The toolkit works with your existing Commerce Cloud product catalogue.
-It reads product attributes and generates descriptions, tags, and categorisations from that data.
-No catalogue migration or restructuring is required.
+It works with your existing Commerce Cloud catalogue.
+Reads product attributes and generates descriptions, tags, and categorisations from that data.
+No catalogue migration or restructuring needed.

 How does SAP’s AI approach compare to competitors?

-SAP’s approach is embedded — AI capabilities are built into the commerce workflow, not offered as separate add-on tools.
+SAP’s approach is embedded: AI capabilities are built into the commerce workflow, not offered as separate add-on tools.
 Shopify and Salesforce take similar approaches.
-The differentiator is SAP’s integration across the full enterprise stack (ERP, CRM, supply chain), not just commerce.
+Where SAP stands apart is integration across the full enterprise stack (ERP, CRM, supply chain), not just commerce.

 What happened at NRF 2025?